Togarashi no Tane vs. Kaki no Tane Rice Crackers

-“Togarashi (唐辛子, とうがらし)” is the Japanese word for chili peppers and the quintessential Japanese condiment using Togarashi is “Shichimi Togarashi (七味唐辛子).
+Togarashi (唐辛子/とうがらし) is the Japanese word for chili peppers, and the quintessential Japanese condiment using Togarashi is Shichimi Togarashi (七味唐辛子).

-In Japan as well as other countries, Togarashi or chili peppers are often used in snacks and the popular Japanese treats using Togarashi include “Kaki no Tane (柿の種)” and “Togarashi no Tane (とうがらしの種)”.
+In Japan, as well as other countries, chili pepper is a seasoning often used in snacks, and popular treats using Togarashi include Kaki no Tane (柿の種) and Togarashi no Tane (とうがらしの種).

-Togarashi no Tane vs Kaki no Tane: Spicy Japanese Rice Crackers
+Togarashi no Tane vs. Kaki no Tane

-Kaki no Tane is an orange-colored crescent-shaped rice cracker invented by “Naniwaya Seika (浪花屋製菓)”, a confectionery maker headquartered in the city of Nagaoka, and was debuted in 1925.
+Kaki no Tane is an orange-colored crescent-shaped rice cracker invented by Naniwaya Seika (浪花屋製菓), a confectionery maker headquartered in Nagaoka, and debuted in 1925.

-Today, Kaki no Tane has become one of the most famous rice crackers in Japan, and many food companies are producing it.
-Kaki no Tane is also known as “Kakipi (柿ピー)” or “Kameda Crisps”.
+Today, Kaki no Tane has become one of Japan’s best-known rice crackers, and many food companies are manufacturing it.
+This snack is also known as Kakipi (柿ピー) or Kameda Crisps.

-On the other hand, the rice cracker Togarashi no Tane was first created by “Minagawa Seika (みながわ製菓)”, a Joetsu-based confectionery company that went bankrupt in 2016, and was introduced into the market in 1986.
+On the other hand, Togarashi no Tane is a rice cracker first created by the Joetsu-based confectionery company Minagawa Seika (みながわ製菓) and introduced into the market in 1986.

-Now, “Echigo Seika (越後製菓)”, a confectionery maker headquartered in Nagaoka, possesses the trademark and produces and sells the rice crackers.
+Unfortunately, the originator went bankrupt in 2016, and now, Echigo Seika (越後製菓), a confectionery maker headquartered in Nagaoka, possesses its trademark and produces and sells the rice crackers.

-As you can tell by now, “Togarashi no Tane (とうがらしの種)” literally means “seeds of chili peppers”.
-In fact, as shown in the photo above, the Togarashi no Tane rice crackers have gobs of red chili powder on the surface.
+As you can tell by now, Togarashi no Tane (とうがらしの種) means chili pepper’s seed, and the rice crackers have lots of red chili powder on the surface.